arnesson/cordova-plugin-firebase/README.md

 **Parameters**:
 - {function} success - callback function to invoke upon successfully retrieving second factors.
 Will be passed an {array} of second factor {object} with properties:
     - {integer} index - index of the factor in the list
-    - {string} phoneNumber - masked version of the phone number for this factor.
-    - {string} displayName - (optional) name of factor specified by the user when this factor was enrolled.
+    - {string} displayName - name of factor specified by the user when this factor was enrolled.
+      - If no name was specified during enrollment, defaults to the masked phone number.
+    - {string} phoneNumber - (Android only) enrolled phone number for this factor.
+      - On iOS, this is not available when listing enrolled factors.

 - {function} error - callback function which will be passed a {string} error message as an argument

 Example usage: